lmorda/android-clean-architecture/README.md

 # Android Homework Project

-This project is a starter template for coding challenges typically given during technical interviews.
-It demonstrates my ability to implement modern Android development practices and showcases my skills with various frameworks and libraries.
+This project serves as a starter template for coding challenges commonly encountered during technical interviews.
+It highlights my ability to implement modern Android development practices and demonstrates proficiency with various frameworks and libraries.
+Although relatively small in scope, it employs a multi-module clean architecture to showcase my expertise in designing scalable and maintainable code.

 ## Features

-- **Architecture:** Implements the MVVM architecture for maintainable and testable code.
+- **Architecture:** Implements a clean MVVM architecture for maintainable and testable code.
 - **UI:** Built with Jetpack Compose for declarative UI and Compose Navigation for seamless screen transitions.
 - **Networking:** Utilizes Retrofit for API calls to fetch data from the GitHub API.
 - **Dependency Injection:** Leverages Dagger Hilt for dependency management.